• Overall organizational direction

 • Provides administrative assistance along with tech and website support

-• Provides support with fundraising events
+• Provides support with fundraising and events

 • Facilitates maintenance and safety